Sweet ride: Huge barge carries whale that had been stranded out to sea

 "Thilo Maack, a marine biologist at Greenpeace, told the The Associated Press earlier this month that efforts to save Timmy have caused the animal severe stress."

-The article provides essential background on the whale’s stranding and rescue method but lacks detailed medical or ecological context that would help assess the likelihood of long-term survival.
+The article provides solid background on the whale’s condition and rescue logistics but could better contextualize the likelihood of long-term survival or precedent for such operations.

 Situation framed as urgent and requiring dramatic intervention